 Apple's trackers likely attach to belongings in some way, whether that be a purse or keys or stuffed animal.
 And they will pair to your iCloud account by proximity to an iPhone - just like AirPods do.
 The idea is, reportedly, you will receive a notification when your iPhone gets too far away from the tracker.
 So, if the tracker is attached to your keys and you walk away from them, you will receive an alert on your phone.

-Noted Apple analyst Ming-Chi Kuo (in a research note with TF International Securities today obtained by MacRumors) said he expects Apple's new trackers to feature ultra-wideband technology, which all three iPhone 11 models have, thanks to the U1 chip.
-(The “U” in U1 stands for “ultra-wideband”).
+Apple analyst Ming-Chi Kuo said he expects Apple's new trackers to feature ultra-wideband technology, which all three iPhone 11 models and all four iPhone 12 models have, thanks to the U1 chip.
+(The "U" in U1 stands for "ultra-wideband").
 It's a low-energy, short-range radio technology used for wireless data transmission.
-The new iPad Pro doesn't appear to have this.

 The distance between two ultra-wideband-equipped (UWB) devices can be measured much more precisely by calculating the time that it takes for a radio wave to pass between the two devices.
 Even when not connected to the internet, a UWB-equipped device will constantly send out signals.
 These signals will be noticed by any passing iOS device, and the device's location is forwarded - anonymous and encrypted - to Apple.